Satou-art/John_conway/README.md

-Hello
+##Hello

-This is a simple version of john conway's game
+This is a simple version of john conway's game in console